george24601/george24601.github.io/_posts/2020-03-09-txnlockfast.md

 ### What is txnLockFast error

 This is triggered when read txn with read_start_ts happens between the write txn's write_start_ts and write_commit_ts.
-Upon seeing this, read will backoff retry later witht the same read_start_ts, so that we preserve snapshot isolation.
-The effect is similar to pessimistic lock but with higher latency
+Upon seeing this, the read txn will backoff retry later witht the same read_start_ts, so that we preserve snapshot isolation.
+The effect of txnLockFast is similar to pessimistic lock but with higher latency

+### tidb_tikvclient_backoff_seconds_count

+Triggered by expression `increase( tidb_tikvclient_backoff_seconds_count[10m] )  > 10`

+`tidb_tikvclient_backoff_seconds_count` is a range vector which contains counters.
+This expression means it happensin more than 10 of the seconds in the last 10 minutes

 ### Data structures